adityaDev100/MERN-Questions/js/scopeChain.md

 # What is Lexical environment ?

-Lexical environment is created whenever an execution context is created in call stack of us engine, Lexical environment is local memory+ lexical environment of the parent (lexical parent) in call stack,
+Lexical environment is created whenever an execution context is created in call stack of js engine, Lexical environment is local memory+ lexical environment of the parent (lexical parent) in call stack,

 The chain of lexical environment is called scope chain